-The fact that the audit process casts auditors on one side and the people being audited on the opposite side has createda general impression that auditing is adversarial.
-While there may, indeed, exist a point-and-blame atmosphere in some cases, more and more organizations recognize that an audit does not have to be a negative experience or a dreaded event.
+The fact that the audit process casts auditors on one side and the people being audited on the opposite side has created a general impression that auditing is adversarial.
+While this is true in some cases, an audit does not have to be a negative experience or a dreaded event.
 When implemented properly, it can be one of the most effective means for improvement.
-From financial institutions to manufacturers to hospitals, audit is being utilized as an important management, compliance, and quality tool.
+From financial institutions to manufacturers to hospitals, audit is being utilized as an important management, compliance and quality tool.

-In the FDA and ISO environments, audit - both compliance and performance — is critical.
-Considering the type of products that the FDA regulates and the diversity of the industries where ISO quality standards are applicable, auditingfor the purpose of maintaining high quality standards directly impacts public health and safety.
+For life science companies or other regulated industries that follow ISO quality standards, auditing — both for compliance and performance — is critical.
+Considering the type of products that the U.S. Food and Drug Administration (FDA) and other regulatory agencies monitor and the diversity of the industries where ISO quality standards are applicable, auditing for the purpose of maintaining high quality standards directly impacts public health and safety.
 In these environments, the audit process is closely associated with quality and directly related to regulatory compliance.

-The International Organization for Standardization (ISO), the world's leading developer of international standards, is instrumental in boosting interest in quality audits among manufacturers and other types of businesses when it published the ISO 9000 standards in 1987.
-Today, popular standards such as ISO 9001: 2000, ISO 14001:2004, and ISO 13485 all require internal audits of the quality system (or the environmental management system in the case of ISO 14001: 2004).
+The International Organization for Standardization (ISO), the world's leading developer of international standards, boosted interest in quality audits when it published the ISO 9000 standards in 1987.
+Today, popular standards such as ISO 9001:2015, ISO 14001:2015 and ISO 13485:2016 all require internal audits of the quality system (or the environmental management system in the case of ISO 14001).
 Under these standards, audit serves as a mechanism for evaluating and improving quality.

 The same principle is reflected in a number of regulations enforced by the Food and Drug Administration.
 Under the Quality System Regulation (21 CFR Part 820), medical device manufacturers are required to conduct audits to ensure that the quality system is compliant (Sec.
 820.22).